Michigan Social Studies Standards

 Marginal Analysis – weigh marginal benefits and marginal costs in decision making.
 Lesson – Marginal Benefit and Cost

 Institutions – describe the roles of various economic institutions and purposes they serve in a market economy.
 Examples may include but are not limited to: banks, labor unions, markets, corporations, co-operatives, sole proprietorships, partnerships, and not-for-profit organizations.
-Lesson – Banks, Credit Unions, and Savings and Loans
+Lesson – Choosing the Best Banking Option for You

 Lesson – Types of Companies